If you don’t spend the resources necessary to develop your employees, your business will suffer and possibly even fail.

 - What kind of data can I access about my learners, and how do I access it?

-For your learners (either in-house employees or external customers), you’ll want to focus on the user friendliness and experience.
-If possible, include some of your target users in the demo and be sure to get feedback from them as well as key decision makers.
+For your learners, you’ll want to focus on user-friendliness and experience.
+If possible, include some of your target users in the demo and get their feedback.

 Many companies end up cycling through multiple learning management programs before finding the one that suits them best, so doing your research and getting buy-in upfront can save a lot of money.

-Ask your target users these questions to evaluate the user-friendliness of the product:
+Ask these questions to evaluate the user-friendliness of the product:

 - What is the level of technical skill needed to use the product?